thegreenwebfoundation/carbon.txt/guides/VIA-HEADER.md

 2. **Create a domain hash for the domain you want to show as green**

    Create a domain hash.
 This is a SHA256 hash of your shared secret and the domain you want to establish a link to.

-Various online tools demonstrate how to make SHA 256 hashes( [see this example](https://codebeautify.org/sha256-hash-generator)).
-To make it easier, you can do all this in [our own observable notebook](https://observablehq.com/d/21dbe07b6d399868).
+   You can complete this step on [our website](https://carbontxt.org/how/digital-services/link-multiple-domains/via#create-domain-hash)

 3. **Set the `via` header on HTTP responses to requests for the domain you want to show as green**